Ischaemic Heart Disease

 What are the risk factors for Ischaemic heart disease?

-High blood pressure, high cholesterol, smoking, diabetes, and family history.
+Include high blood pressure, high cholesterol, smoking, diabetes, obesity, and family history of heart disease.

 Can Ischaemic heart disease be prevented?

-Yes, through lifestyle changes such as healthy diet, exercise, and not smoking.
+Possibly, through lifestyle changes such as a healthy diet, regular exercise, not smoking, and managing stress.

-What are the complications of Ischaemic heart disease?
+What are the treatment options for Ischaemic heart disease?

 If you have any feedback, please get in touch.